 In 1772 they suffered from a calamity of a more public nature.
 The island was visited by a violent hurricane, which did great damage, threw down one of the houses on the mission-settlement and considerably injured the rest.
-By the mercy of God the chapel, in which the missionarics and many Negroes had taken refuge, remained standing.
+By the mercy of God the chapel, in which the missionaries and many Negros had taken refuge, remained standing.

-This calamity, however, appeared to make a salutary impression on the Negroes, teaching them the importance of knowing that Lord who is "a hiding place from the wind and a covert from the tempest."
+This calamity, however, appeared to make a salutary impression on the Negros, teaching them the importance of knowing that Lord who is "a hiding place from the wind and a covert from the tempest."
 A new awakening arose among the slaves, which, like a fire from the Lord, spread in every direction.
-The auditories of our brethren increased every year; so that in 1775 the number of their stated hearers amounted to two thousand; and never a month elapsed without an addition to the church of ten or twenty by baptism.
+The anditories at the mission-chapel increased every year; so that in 1775 the number of the stated hearers amounted to two thousand; and not a month elapsed without an addition to the Church of ten or twenty by baptism.

-The missionaries therefore found it necessary, not only to erect a new and more spacious place of worship in ST. JOHN's, but also to endeavour to obtain a second establishment, in some other part of the island, in order, more especially, to accommodate those Negroes, who lived at a distance from the town.
-The building of the new chapel was completed in 1773, and the following year they purchased a piece of ground called BAILEY-HILL, at no great distance from the town of Falmouth, and in the neighbourhood of several plantations, on which many of their converts resided \.
+The missionaries therefore found it necessary, not only to erect a new and more spacious place of worship in ST. JOHN's, but also to endeavour to obtain a second establishment, in some other part of the island, in order, more especially, to accommodate those Negros, who lived at a distance from the town.
+The building of the new chapel was completed in 1773, and the following year they purchased a piece of ground called BAILEY-HILL, at no great distance from the town of Falmouth, and in the neighbourhood of several plantations, on which many of their converts resided.

-In 1778 a severe famine prevailed, which plunged the Negroes into the greatest distress; many were found lying quite exhausted in the fields, and not a few perished with hunger.
-Some managers, were so cruel, that they gave to the cattle the food, which the proprietors had ordered for their slaves.
-Contagious diseases followed, and thefts and robberies became frequent, whereby many industrious Negroes lost all their little property.
-Under these heavy circumstances the power of divine grace was strikingly exhibited in the conduct of the christian Negroes.
+In 1778 a severe famine prevailed, which plunged the Negros into the greatest distress; many were found lying quite exhausted in the fields, and not a few perished with hunger.
+Some managers were so cruel as to give to the cattle the food, which the proprietors had ordered for their slaves.
+Contagious diseases followed, and thefts and robberies became frequent; whereby many industrious Negros lost all their little property.
+Under these heavy circumstances the power of divine grace was strikingly exhibited in the conduct of the Christian Negros.
 They not only refrained from all unlawful means of helping themselves, but bore their sufferings with exemplary patience, never resenting the injuries done them, nor taking revenge on those, who robbed them.
 One of them, when returning from his work in the evening, and finding that thieves had been in his house, said, with a very placid mien: "Well, they have not been able to rob me of my greatest treasure, the grace of my Saviour.
-They are more to be pitied than I am \."
+They are more to be pitied than I am."